Opensource-Academy/docker/101_introduction_to_docker.md

 Simply put, Docker is a platform to build, run and even share so called [containers](https://en.wikipedia.org/wiki/Operating-system-level_virtualization).
 A container consists of an operating system (usualy a Linux distribution) and some software to perform a certain (set of) tasks.

 This [Wikipedia article](https://en.wikipedia.org/wiki/Docker_(software) might be a readable summary of what Docker is and can do.
-Alternatively, [this website](https://docker-curriculum.com/) tries to offer a simplified tutorial like introductin to Docker for beginners (just read to introductionary chapter to get a basic grasp of what Docker is and can do, skimming the first chapter should give you a basic introduction to some phrasing and concepts).
+Alternatively, [this website](https://docker-curriculum.com/) tries to offer a simplified tutorial like introduction to Docker for beginners (just read to introductionary chapter to get a basic grasp of what Docker is and can do, skimming the first chapter should give you a basic introduction to some phrasing and concepts).

 > Note: [containers are __not__ virtual machines!](https://blog.docker.com/2016/03/containers-are-not-vms/)